Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 How do I choose the right diamond shape?

-Should I choose natural or laboratory-grown first?
+Should I choose natural or lab-grown first?

 How much of the budget should go to the diamond versus the setting?